gytis-ivaskevicius/linux-gpu-debug-helper/arch/multihead.md

 X Window System (X, X11) is the underlying graphical user interface (GUI) for most Unix/Linux computers that provide one.
 It was developed in 1984 at MIT.
 After about 35 years of development, tweaks, new features and ideas, it is generally acknowledged to be a bit of a beast.
-During the time of early development, the common configuration was a single running X that provided individual views to Xterminals on a [time-sharing](Wikipedia:_Time-sharing "time-sharing"){.wikilink} system.
+During the time of early development, the common configuration was a single running X that provided individual views to Xterminals on a [time-sharing](Wikipedia:_Time-sharing "wikilink") system.
 Today, X typically provides a single screen on a desktop or laptop.

 ```{=mediawiki}
 {{Note|There is still a rare configuration often called [[Xorg multiseat|Zaphod display]], which allows multiple users of a single computer to each have an independent set of display, mouse, and keyboard, as though they were using separate computers, but at a lower per-seat cost.}}